 Directed by Theatre NOVA Founding Artistic Director, Carla Milarch.
 Cast: Jennifer Felts, Nate John-Mark, Dan Johnson and David Moan.

 Captain Michaels, an intelligence officer stationed in Afghanistan, has to determine whether or not an Army Major committed treason for the love of a beautiful war correspondent, Lailah.
 The case appears open and shut, but Michaels has his doubts.
 He calls on a civilian contractor, his ex-wife, to help him uncover the truth.
 But, can his ex convince him the reporter is blameless as well?
 Or will Michaels have to terminate Lailah's life?
 Directed by Theatre NOVA Producing Artistic Director, David Wolber.
 Cast: Alysia Kolascz, Patrick Loos, Bryan Lark and Shelby Seeley.

 Wednesday, April 28, 2021 at 8pm

-This performance will be followed up with a talk-back about the play and the desensitization to violence our youth experience in and out of school.
-Interested attendees who would like to ask questions will be converted to panelists to ask questions and join the discussion.
+This performance will be followed by a talk-back about the play and the desensitization to trauma amongst youth experiences in and out of school.
+Interested attendees will have the opportunity to ask questions and join the discussion.